shafiq-abdulrahman/shafiq-abdulrahman.github.io/_pages/about.md

 {% raw %}
 <script>
 document.addEventListener("DOMContentLoaded", function() {
-  const text = "Hello and welcome — glad you’re here.
-Scroll down to know a bit more about me. 😄";
+  const text = "Hello and welcome!
+Scroll down to know a bit more about the person confidently posing on the left 😄 ..";
   const el = document.getElementById("typewriter");
   let i = 0;